Help Center

 How do viewings work?+

-A host can publish open viewing slots you book directly, or either side can propose a specific time — in person or by video — once you're connected.
+A host can publish open viewing slots you book directly, or either side can propose a specific time, in person or by video, once you're connected.
 Always view in person or by video before paying anything.

 What is the living agreement?+

-After a host accepts, both sides fill in the terms — rent, deposit, and house rules like quiet hours, guests, cleaning, pets, and smoking — and each ticks “agree.”
+After a host accepts, both sides fill in the terms (rent, deposit, and house rules like quiet hours, guests, cleaning, pets, and smoking) and each ticks “agree.”
 Editing any term resets both agreements, so nobody is ever bound to stale terms.
 A formal lease with signatures can be attached.

 Protected deposit

-How escrow, fees, and settlement work.
+How the protected deposit, fees, and settlement work.

 How does the protected deposit work?+